Alexia1305/OtrisymNMF_DCBM/README.md

 ## 🔧 Requirements

+⚠️To be compatible with the **pysbm** package:
-⚠️ networkx==2.6.3 to be compatible with the pysbm package
+-  networkx==2.6.3 to be compatible with the pysbm package
-    matplotlib== 3.4.3 to be compatible with networkx to display graph compatible with **Python 3.9**.
+-  matplotlib== 3.4.3 to be compatible with networkx to display graph
+- compatible with **Python 3.9**.
 You can reproduce the same environment with the installation instructions.

 ## 📦 Installation